grafana/alloy/docs/sources/configure/kubernetes.md

 To modify {{< param "PRODUCT_NAME" >}}'s Helm chart configuration, perform the following steps:

-1. Create a local `values.yaml` file with a new Helm chart configuration.
+1. Create a local `values.yaml` file with a Helm chart configuration.

    1. You can use your own copy of the values file or download a copy of the default [values.yaml][].